TraquPjatk/Bunker/README.md

 &emsp;♦ Message me if noticed any lightning bugs on discord: **Traqu**

 &emsp;♦ MapGroupPos is poluted with _`bldr | vbldr | StacitObj`_ classes objects.
-&emsp;&emsp;♠ Few of Land class objects do not spawn loot whatsoever (Land_underground_exit, etc.)
+&emsp;&emsp;♠ Few of `Land` class objects do not spawn loot whatsoever (Land_underground_exit, etc.)

-&emsp;♦ Eastern / oceanSide outer rock slope has still some darkness leaks
+&emsp;♦ Eastern hillside has still some darkness leaks

 &emsp;♦ Northern Witch's Cave exit has some oddly behaving lightning transitions (possible future fix)